sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 #### Cloud Projects
 As of August 2021, deployment of cloud projects (Sinopia and DLME) happens via CircleCI, not manually.
 You will need to make releases, however.

-* **Sinopia apps**:  Deployed when a new release is created.
-FR ACTION NEEDED: the sinopia_editor project requires bumping the version number and a couple other steps before tagging a new release, see Sinopia [Release Process](https://github.com/LD4P/sinopia_editor/blob/main/release_process.md) for details.
 * **dlme-transform**: Check that [CircleCI](https://app.circleci.com/pipelines/github/sul-dlss/dlme-transform) published the latest image after dependency updates were merged.
 This image is pulled afresh for every data transform.
 More details in [README](https://github.com/sul-dlss/dlme-transform/#deploying) and [DevOpsDocs](https://github.com/sul-dlss/DevOpsDocs/blob/master/projects/dlme/operations-concerns.md#deployment-info).

+* **Sinopia apps**:  As of January 2022, FR is responsible for ensuring the dependency update PR is merged.
+Libsys team does the rest (bumping the version number and a couple other steps before tagging a new release; see Sinopia [Release Process](https://github.com/LD4P/sinopia_editor/blob/main/release_process.md) for details).
+)

 ### Code that isn't a Ruby Application

+Note that security updates affecting our Ruby **gems** will be caught when doing capistrano deployments via `gemfile audit`.
+For some projects, we've also enabled a GitHub setting that allows GH to automatically create pull requests (via `Dependabot`) to address security vulnerabilities (for merge by human reviewers).

 We have codebases that aren't Ruby applications or gems.
 We have not yet settled on a long-term method for dealing with these: